apache/qpid-jms/README.md

-# QpidJMS
+# Qpid JMS

-The QpidJMS project provides a JMS based client that uses the AMQP v1.0 protocol.
+[Qpid JMS](https://qpid.apache.org/components/jms/) is a JMS 2.0 client that uses the AMQP 1.0 protocol, enabling it to interact with various AMQP 1.0 servers.

 Below are some quick pointers you might find useful.